 An olive grove and a mill

-An olive grove with almost 10,000 trees of several Tuscan varieties, including a forgotten one.
+An olive grove with nearly 10,000 trees of several Tuscan varieties, including a forgotten one.

 A Sardinian olive oil

-Among the sughero (cork oaks) and olivaster (wild olive trees), we have planted an olive grove with about 10,000 plants of several Tuscan varieties, including one forgotten.
+Among the sughero (cork oaks) and olivastre (wild olive trees), we have planted an olive grove with approximately 10,000 trees of several Tuscan varieties, including a forgotten one.

-The combination of these varieties and the Sardinian soil produces a very special oil.
-Subtly spicy, with a light taste of artichoke and wild berries enriched with notes of freshly cut green herbs.
+The combination of these varieties and the Sardinian soil produces a very unique oil.
+Subtly spicy, with a slight taste of artichoke and wild berries, enriched with notes of freshly cut green herbs.

-ILANGA NATURE wanted to shake up traditions by planting these foreign varieties in Sardinia, far from their native lands.
+ILANGA NATURE wanted to challenge tradition by planting these foreign varieties in Sardinia, far from their native lands.